-According to the OSCE's final report on the 26 October Georgian parliamentary elections, while Georgia's legal framework theoretically provides a foundation for democratic elections, recent legislative amendments have raised significant concerns.
+According to the OSCE's final report on the 26 October Georgian parliamentary elections,1 while Georgia's legal framework theoretically provides a foundation for democratic elections, recent legislative amendments have raised significant concerns.
 The report notes that these changes represent a regression, potentially serving political interests and compromising the stability and impartiality of the electoral process.
 The report underscores the necessity for a comprehensive legislative review to restore confidence in the electoral system.
 The electoral campaign itself was characterised by deep-seated polarisation and the adoption of legislation adversely affecting fundamental freedoms and civil society.
 Widespread reports of voter intimidation emerged, particularly targeting public sector employees and vulnerable populations.
 Such practices compromised the ability of voters to make independent choices without fear of retribution, thereby eroding public trust in the electoral process.
 On election day, observers reported that, while the process was technically well-managed, it was overshadowed by public perceptions of bias due to the recent legislative changes.
-The use of electronic voting devices lacked transparency, and media coverage was skewed in favour of the ruling party, limiting voters' access to balanced information.
+The use of electronic voting devices lacked trustworthiness, and The coverage by government-affiliated media, which constitutes a significant part of the media landscape, was accordingly directed in favour of the ruling party,, limiting voters' access to balanced information.
 These factors collectively hindered the conduct of genuinely democratic elections.